 For observations less than 5 ksec, targets will be observed only once and the observation will be considered complete regardless of the GTI achieved unless a spacecraft anomaly causes the entire observation to be missed.

-For observations with less than 2 ks remaining, no additional time will be scheduled even if the 90% GTI to requested time has not been achieved.
+For observations with less than 2 ksec remaining, no additional time will be scheduled even if the 90% GTI to requested time has not been achieved.

 Items 3 and 4 are intended to avoid additional short exposures with their relatively high fractional overhead (inefficient use of Chandra).
-Item 4 assures that observations between 5 and 20 ks get at least 60% of their approved time (for 5 ksec approved) with a sliding scale assuring that at least 90% is achieved at 20 ksec approved time.
+Item 4 assures that observations between 5 and 20 ksec get at least 60% of their approved time (for 5 ksec approved) with a sliding scale assuring that at least 90% is achieved at 20 ksec approved time.

 Note: The proprietary time begins when the observation is “complete” according to the above rules.